Charlotte Strandgaard

 Charlotte Strandgaard (15 February 1943 – 9 October 2021) was a Danish author and director.
 She wrote more than 50 books, including novels, memoirs, reportage, poetry, and non-fiction.
 She was a member of the Danish Socialist People's Party, and was active politically on issues such as welfare, substance abuse, reproductive rights, and women's rights.
-She wrote and directed several screenplays, plays for the theatre, and audiodramas, and was a recipient of several awards, including an award for film production from the Danish Arts Foundation and several state scholarships for her writing.
+She wrote and directed several screenplays, plays for the theatre, and audio dramas, and was a recipient of several awards, including an award for film production from the Danish Arts Foundation and several state scholarships for her writing.

 Personal life

 Charlotte Kruuse was born on 15 February 1943 in Brørup, Denmark.
 Her mother, Annabeth Kruuse, was a translator, and her father Jens Kruuse, was a teacher, writer, and critic.
 She had an older brother, who died of meningitis when she was five years old.
 She grew up in Aarhus.
 She graduated from Aarhus Cathedral School in 1960, and moved to Copenhagen, where she met and married Ole Strandgaard, an ethnography student and curator, in 1962.
 She began to train as a librarian in 1962, and they had a son, Hans, in 1963.
 She and Ole Strandgaard divorced in 1969.
 In 1978, she married the director, Jakob Oschlag.
-They had twin daughters, Helene and Anna in 1979, and divorced in 1987.
+They had twin daughters, Helene and Anne in 1979, and divorced in 1987.
 Her son, Hans Straandgaard died in 2013.
 Charlotte Straandgaard died on 9 October 2021 in Glostrup, Denmark, at the age of 78.